LappleApple/awesome-leading-and-managing/Leadership-Philosophies-and-Styles.md

   - Servant-leaders shouldn’t make decisions that should be made by the folks closest to the problem), unless they can’t be answered with readily-available or easily-collected data, and there’s no consensus on the solution.
   - "When the people you manage bring you a tough call, and you choose right, they get the credit.
 When you choose wrong, you get the blame.
 And it’s OK, pookie.
 That’s what you’re here for."

+- [High-Performing Teams Need Flexible Leaders](https://medium.com/@srikardoddi/high-performing-teams-need-flexible-leaders-9243e7ec6e95): Offers insights into how to change your style based on the needs of the team.
+Takeaways: Always be explicit with how you expect each individual in the team to behave and the results you'd like them to achieve, and hold everyone accountable.
+That starts with you, and the example you set to everyone else.
+Having a well-articulated vision and expectation will enable flexibility of style and methods to reach a highly performant execution.
+See also, "[Why the rise of Amazon means the end of Walmart](https://www.forbes.com/sites/georgebradt/2015/07/08/why-the-rise-of-amazon-means-the-end-of-wal-mart/#1d4811962167).")

+- [How to Lead a Team](https://drt.fm/simon-sinek) (podcast): by Simon Sinek.
+Fun trivia: Joe Goldberg, the originator of this Awesome list, realized through this podcast that "You can’t manage people, you can only lead them.
+You can only manage processes."

 - [Lazy Leadership: Thinking of Your Org as a Machine](https://medium.com/flow/lazy-leadership-8ba19e34f959#.mixfpu15t): by Andrew Wilkinson.
 Takeaway: "It’s about spending time on what matters and what you’re good at, then leaving everything else to your team.
 Giving up on the idea that you have to drive yourself into the ground in order to run a successful company, and thinking about your business as a machine that you design and optimize, instead of becoming a worn out cog within."

 - [Leadership FAQ](https://medium.com/eshares-blog/a-managers-faq-35858a229f84#.e0uby6of3): Essay by Henry Ward that offers a concise list of essential questions with clear, thought-provoking answers.
 For example: "How do I give negative feedback? *By being curious.*."

 - [Simon Sinek: Leaders Eat Last](https://www.youtube.com/watch?v=ReRcHdeUG9Y) (video): For a detailed summary by Joe Goldberg, [go here](https://github.com/LappleApple/awesome-leading-and-managing/blob/master/Simon%20Sinek:%20Leaders%20Eat%20Last%20Summary.md).

+- [This Is The Number One Thing That Holds Most People Back From Success](http://www.bakadesuyo.com/2013/09/bad-attitude/): by Seth Godin.
+Takeaway: It’s your attitude.

 - [Why You Must Lead Differently as Your Team Grows](https://www.forbes.com/forbes/welcome/?toURL=https://www.forbes.com/sites/georgebradt/2013/10/16/why-you-must-lead-differently-as-your-team-grows/&refURL=&referrer=): *Forbes* article by George Bradt.

-- [High-Performing Teams Need Flexible Leaders](https://medium.com/@srikardoddi/high-performing-teams-need-flexible-leaders-9243e7ec6e95): Offers insights into how to change your style based on the needs of the team.
-Takeaways: Always be explicit with how you expect each individual in the team to behave and the results you'd like them to achieve, and hold everyone accountable.
-That starts with you, and the example you set to everyone else.
-Having a well-articulated vision and expectation will enable flexibility of style and methods to reach a highly performant execution.
-See also, "[Why the rise of Amazon means the end of Walmart](https://www.forbes.com/sites/georgebradt/2015/07/08/why-the-rise-of-amazon-means-the-end-of-wal-mart/#1d4811962167).")

 ### Famous Leaders